 - This container element contains the elements inserted in "Content 2"; the star icon takes you to the animation settings for this container.

 - The currently selected text element is the last element to be displayed in the breadcrumbs, it is part of the "Content 2" container element.

 Click on any text element within this section and view the breadcrumbs.
 You always specify the hierarchy of the nested elements.
-Note the containers with the puzzle piece icon in front of them.
+Note the containers with the color palette icon in front of them.
 These are the container elements for the respective preset.
-In this example we can remove the right preset with the puzzle piece icon.
-This leaves the about-with-image preset.
+In this example, we can remove the right preset with the color palette icon.
+This leaves the "image with text" preset.
 When deleting, a window appears where you can choose between "Unpack" and "Delete":

 - "Unpack" deletes the container element and then lists the contents/elements one below the other.